 Governor seeks to lower jail costs as inmate numbers plunge

 ALBANY, N.Y.
-(AP) — As jail populations continue to plummet in the state, New York's governor is proposing to allow counties to opt into regional lockups instead of solely operating their own facility.
+(AP) — As jail populations continue to plummet across the state, New York's governor is proposing to allow counties to opt into regional lockups instead of solely operating their own facility.

 The legislation from Gov. Andrew Cuomo is one in a long list of policy proposals included within his state budget proposal, on which lawmakers continue to hold hearings this week.